systemd/systemd/docs/CODING_STYLE.md

   `is_main_thread()` to detect whether the calling thread is the main thread.

-- Command line option parsing:
-  - Do not print full `help()` on error, be specific about the error.
-  - Do not print messages to stdout on error.
-  - Do not POSIX_ME_HARDER unless necessary, i.e. avoid `+` in option string.

 - Do not write functions that clobber call-by-reference variables on failure.
 Use temporary variables for these cases and change the passed in variables only on success.